iechor/docs/content/engine/swarm/secrets.md

 rotate the MySQL password and update the services so that the WordPress service can still connect to MySQL.

-This example illustrates some techniques to use Docker secrets to avoid saving sensitive credentials within your image or passing them directly on the command line.
+This example illustrates some techniques to use iEchor secrets to avoid saving sensitive credentials within your image or passing them directly on the command line.